 Sensor CLI and I2C Improvements

 The sensor CLI command now lists I2C and GPS serial pin assignments for your board.
-This is a quick sanity check when wiring up BME280, BME680, or BMP280 sensors — no more hunting through datasheets to confirm which pins the firmware expects.
+Quick sanity check when wiring up BME280, BME680, or BMP280 sensors.
+No more hunting through datasheets to confirm which pins the firmware expects.

 ESP32 Date Persistence Across Resets